Folix0/prj2Group9/analysis/Initial Analysis/UserStories.md

 ### Accountant:

-* As an accountant, I want to access the invoices tab and sort through them to find the order I am looking for and t search for informaton I need to know.
+* As an accountant, I want to access the invoices tab and sort through them to find the order I am looking for and t search for information I need to know.
 * As an accountant, I want to search the history of past orders from a specific customer to search for information I want to know.

 * As an accountant, I want to be able to add a new location to a list where available locations are registered to enlarge the list and thus have more locations available.